Patient Comfort

 Financial Support

+For many people, a cancer diagnosis can have a knock-on effect on several areas in their lives, and patients might be faced with a dramatic reduction in their income.
 To help patients deal with the extra costs that cancer can bring about, Friends of the Cancer Centre’s Patient Grants Programme is available for anyone who is currently undergoing treatment at the Northern Ireland Cancer Centre in Belfast or the North West Cancer Centre in Derry / Londonderry.
 We work closely with the social work teams to try to ensure that we can provide a helping hand for any patient if they need it.
-This is not a hand out in our eyes; it’s a helping hand.
-That’s just what friends do.
+If you are in need of support, ask your treatment team to contact the hospital's social work team who will be able to apply to Friends of the Cancer Centre for financial support on your behalf.

-Complementary Therapy
+Complementary Therapies

-Social Worker for Teenagers and Young Adults
+Social Worker for Teenagers & Young Adults

 Laurena joined the team in 2020 as our Social Worker for Teenagers & Young Adults in the Cancer Centre.
 She works as part of the wider TYA service to ensure that the complex and specialist needs of the young people in her care are provided for.
 Laurena works with both patients and their carers, family and friends, to safeguard and support them, helping to make a difficult time a little easier.